Learn to Memorize: Scalable Continual Learning in Semiparametric Models with Mixture-of-Neighbors Induction Memory: Experiments

-We finally evaluate SeMem's learning and forgetting performance by tracking its result on 7 test sets throughout CL over the Newscrawl-20H1: 6 are each month's held-out data in Newscrawl-20H1, and the other is the test set of Wiki-103 language modeling benchmark which has nothing to do with the Newscrawl-20H1 training data.
-According to Figure \ref{fig:lm_ppl}, SeMem learns from the streaming data well, reflected by a sharp decrease of PPL on a test set (except Wiki-103) after learning the corresponding month's training data.
-More importantly, it does not suffer from the catastrophic forgetting issue (\citealp{french_catastrophic_1999}).
-PPL scores of all the 7 test sets do not significantly degrade throughout CL, since SeMem will never erase previous memory or update the parametric LM's weights, showing desirable results for CL.
-The advantage can be better understood by comparing with other CL baselines such as RecAdam~\citep{chen_recall_2020} and MixiReview~\citep{he_analyzing_2019}\footnote{Details of CL baselines are included in \cref{appendix:cl_baselines}.}, as shown in Table \ref{tab:cl_baselines}.
+MoNIM's learning against forgetting performance is evaluated by tracking results on 7 test sets throughout CL over the NC-20H1: 6 are each month's held-out data in NC-20H1, and the other is the test set of Wiki-103 benchmark (\citealp{merity_pointer_2017}) which does not overlap with the NC-20H1 training data.
+According to Figure \ref{fig:lm_ppl}, MoNIM learns from the streaming data well, reflected by the sharp decrease of PPL on a test set after learning its corresponding month's training data.
+More importantly, it does not suffer much from the catastrophic forgetting issue (\citealp{french_catastrophic_1999}).
+PPL scores of all 7 test sets do not significantly degrade throughout CL, since MoNIM will never erase previous memory or update the weights of LM.

+The advantage can be better understood by comparing MoNIM with other CL baselines.
+We select two popular CL methods, RecAdam~\citep{chen_recall_2020} and Mix-Review~\citep{he2021analyzing}, with Greedy Merging, the most effective data compression approach in \citet{he_efficient_2021}.\footnote{Details of CL baselines are included in \cref{appendix:cl_baselines}.} As in Table \ref{tab:cl_baselines}, MoNIM not only achieves better results in learning from the new data but also suffers less from catastrophic forgetting than other CL approaches despite introducing additional memory.